jalpp/Chesslise/README.md

 # Goal of this Project

-## The goal of Lichess Search Engine is to provide users direct access to lichess features in Discord itself
+## The goal of Lichess Search Engine is to provide users direct access to lichess features in Discord itself, this includes watching, playing and enjoying chess in discord.
+This Bot is fully Open-Source since its for Open-Source site [Lichess](https://lichess.org/).

 # Sources: